 Certain of our borrowings, primarily borrowings under our senior credit facilities, are at variable rates of interest and expose us to interest rate risk.
-As of December 31, 2023, we had \$635 million of variable rate debt outstanding.
-Interest rates increased significantly during 2023 and may continue to do so.
+As of December 31, 2024, we had \$635 million of variable rate debt outstanding.
 When interest rates increase, our debt service obligations on the variable rate indebtedness increase even though the amount borrowed remains the same, and could negatively impact our net income absent any derivative instruments.
 From time to time, we may execute derivative instruments to reduce interest rate volatility, subject to acceptable terms.
 We cannot assure you we will enter into such derivative instruments in the future or that such instruments will be effective.